So what happens in

 get an unpaid gig then firstly they are bribing the promoter which is

-unethical and secondly the promoter is trying to get them to work for less
+unethical and secondly the promoter is trying to get them to work for less than nothing or do the labour

-than nothing or do the labour of promoting for them in order to
+of promoting for them in order to turn a profit.
+And if the public are

-paying to be seen this is a Pay-to-Play scam.
+paying to see the acts and the acts are paying to be seen this is a Pay-to-Play scam.

 Also, if an open spot is a job interview then pay-to-play gigs are by definition